Warbo/chriswarbo-net/unfinished/2017-03-03-computing_numbers.md

 ---
 title: Computing Numbers
+packages: [ "nix-shell" ]
 ---

-Personally, I much prefer language/algebraic approaches to computability.
-Here's how I'd go about it:
+This is a sequel to [an earlier blog post about computable numbers]( /blog/2017-02-27-listing_things.html).
+In that post I gave a simple suggestion for computing numbers to unlimited precision using a Turing machine.
+Personally, I much prefer language/algebraic approaches to computability, so I also wrote up an alternative language-based approach that I find cleaner:

- - Similar to above, we will represent a number as two never-ending "streams" of bits, one on each side of the radix point.
+ - Similar to before, we will represent a number as two never-ending "streams" of bits, one on each side of the radix point.
  - Rather than fiddling around with binary tapes, interleaving, etc. we will keep everything abstract by data using [free variables]( https://en.wikipedia.org/wiki/Free_variables_and_bound_variables).
 We will